Roxxust/lms-kokoro-gui/README.md

  for powershell with base msvs2022 installed with libclang pkg:<br/>
  $env:LIBCLANG_PATH = "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\Llvm\x64\lib"<br/>

 ## lm studio:<br/>
 start the server, load the model you want.<br/>
 if no model is defined in settings it'll use the first loaded one in lm studio.<br/>

 #### License
 kokoro-onnx: MIT<br/>
 kokoro model: Apache 2.0<br/>
-to adhere to their licenses i'll publish this under MIT<br/>